tensorflow/docs/site/en/api_docs/python/tf/contrib/tpu/InfeedQueue.md

 #### Args:

-* <b>`inputs`</b>: a list of Tensors which indicates the types and shapes of the queue tuple.
+inputs: a list of Tensors which indicates the types and shapes of the queue tuple.

- device_assignment: if not `None`, a TPU `DeviceAssignment`.
-If
-    device_assignment is not `None`, but `placement_function` and `ordinal_function` are None, then `device_assignment` will be used to place infeeds on the first k TPU shards, where k is the number of shards in the queue.
+* <b>`device_assignment`</b>: if not `None`, a TPU `DeviceAssignment`.
+If device_assignment is not `None`, but `placement_function` and `ordinal_function` are None, then `device_assignment` will be used to place infeeds on the first k TPU shards, where k is the number of shards in the queue.
 If all three are `None`, then default placement and ordinal functions are used.
-* <b>`placement_function`</b>: if not None, a function that takes the shard index as input and returns a device string indicating which device the shard's infeed should be placed on.
+ placement_function: if not None, a function that takes the shard index as input and returns a device string indicating which device the shard's infeed should be placed on.
 If placement_function and tpu_ordinal_function are None, inputs are sharded round-robin across the devices in the system.
-* <b>`tpu_ordinal_function`</b>: if not None, a function that takes the shard index as input and returns the ordinal of the TPU device the shard's infeed should be placed on.
+ tpu_ordinal_function: if not None, a function that takes the shard index as input and returns the ordinal of the TPU device the shard's infeed should be placed on.
 If placement_function and tpu_ordinal_function are None, inputs are sharded round-robin across the devices in the system.

 #### Returns: